Parliamentary informatics: Australia

 OpenAustralia.org is a community-funded site which was launched in June 2008 and automatically collects and publishes in an easy-to-read format the transcripts of all Australian Government House of Representatives and Senate debates, questions, discussions and notices.
 OpenAustralia.org also made available the Register of Senators' and Members' Interests online for the first time ever in Australia.
 The site was developed in Australia by the OpenAustralia Foundation, adapted from the UK site TheyWorkForYou built by mySociety.
 The site allows comment and discussion against debates and allows users to track the level of participation of Member of the House in debates, including statistics on their appearances in the House – so citizens can keep track of their representatives and be fully informed and involved with their Member's performance in the House.
 Within weeks of being launched OpenAustralia attracted a lot of attention and positive feedback from both the public and government and is set to pave the way for closer working relationships between government and citizens.

 Austria

 The National Council of Austria is covered by meinparlament.at.
 The website was modelled after a German partner website.

+Belgium

+The Chamber of Representatives is covered by mijnkamer.be / machambre.be, a bilingual (Dutch/French) volunteer project launched in 2026.
+It publishes the named votes of plenary sessions per member of parliament and per political group, including party-line analysis and participation rates.